embedly/embedly-ios/README.rst

                                                      nil];
     [embedly callWithArray:urls];

 * Embedly returns a JSON String.
-The iOS json-framework is included with the Embedly Demo project here.
+The iOS JSON-framework is included with the Embedly Demo project.
-  Read more about the json-framework hosted in `Google Code <http://code.google.com/p/json-framework/>`_.
+  Read more about the JSON-framework hosted on `GitHub <http://stig.github.com/json-framework/>`_.

 Delegate